 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-There are at least 41.6 billion individual Federal Reserve Notes — more commonly known as dollar bills — in circulation, and about 0.0093% of them are counterfeit.
+There are at least 41.6 billion individual Federal Reserve notes — more commonly known as dollar bills — in circulation, and about 0.0093% of them are counterfeit.
 If you do run into this phenomenon, read on to find out what you should do and how you may be able to get your money back.

-Getting counterfeit money from an ATM, particularly if the ATM is from a reputable bank and not a graffiti-covered disaster in a shady alley, can cause justified outrage.
-After all, that $100 you just got has been deducted from your account, and as far as the bank’s concerned the money’s been withdrawn and is now your problem.
+Getting fake money from an ATM — particularly if the ATM is from a reputable bank — can cause justified outrage.
+After all, that $100 you just got has been deducted from your checking account, and as far as the bank is concerned, the money has been withdrawn and is now your problem.

 Banks employ machines to check the authenticity of all the currency they receive before placing it back in circulation via teller or ATM, so an instance of someone getting fake money directly from a bank would be considered a rarity.